-But the club’s most expensive signing of the summer has been largely overlooked by the manager in the for early months of the season. minutes in the months since the move from Southampton that made him overhaul led by Moyes.
+But the club’s most expensive signing of the summer has been largely overlooked by the manager in the early months of the season, with only limited minutes since the move from Southampton that made him part of the overhaul led by Moyes.

 But Moyes holds out hope for Dibling that he will be improved to the point where he can be given more of an opportunity in the coming months: